Swabian Potato Salad

 • Vegetable oil: Vegetable oil helps to distribute and enhance the flavors of the other ingredients.

-• Chives: Chopped chives add a pop of color and fresh flavor to this Swabian potato salad.
+• Chives: Chopped chives add a pop of color and fresh flavor to this Swabian Potato Salad.
 Green onions can be used as a substitute.

 Peeled and sliced boiled potatoes.